gorilla-devs/GDLauncher-Carbon/apps/website/src/content/blog/curseforge-partnership-announcement.md

 By the way, let me present to you our new incredible team!

 - Davide (Founder of GDLauncher) - President / CEO / Software Engineer
-- Gianmarco (Co-Founder of GDLauncher) - Co-founder / Frontend Engineer
 - Valentin (ex Co-founder of Modrinth) - Co-Founder & General Advisor
-- There might or might not be another member that we will disclose in the upcoming weeks

 We also have a couple of software engineers and designers working with us full time, as well as other partners and collaborators.